fbpx

 • Gloves: You may or may not need them, depending on how cold it is and cold you get but why not pack a pair of light gloves just in case?

 • Scarf: Not a bad idea to keep warm, especially since it is easy to take it off if you don’t need it.
-Even if you are wearing high neck layers, a scarf can add that extra warmth and protect your face from the wind and chill.
+Even if you are wearing high neck layers, a merino wool scarf can add that extra warmth and protect your face from the wind and chill.
 I like to pack an extra light and soft scarf instead of a wool one which may sometimes feel itchy.
+This way I can also wear it as shawl or pashmina as well, which is very helpful while traveling and packing light.

 • Hat: Very important to keep your head warm, especially if it starts snowing.
 If your jacket already has a hoodie, a hat may not be necessary but I find that it provides extra warmth if the hoodie is loose.
-I of course like Icebreakers’ merino wool beanie hats, but are also partial to the nice knit beanies, especially the fleece or fur-lined ones.
+I, of course, like Icebreakers’ merino wool beanie hats, but I am also partial to the nice knit beanies, especially the fleece or fur-lined ones.
+This one is also nice, as it’s lined with satin, which is a lot healthier for your hair and will make your hairstyle last longer.
 Like the gloves, this may or may not be necessary, depending on how cold you get.

 • Wool / thermal socks: They will make sure your feet stay warm all the time.
 I like to pack thick and tall ones that also keep our feet from blistering.